CallPrep/backend_assignment/README.md

 6.  **Data Storage:**

-    -   Decide how to store the calculated averages in the database:
+    -   Decide how to store the calculated averages in the database.

+If you have any doubts or clarifications regarding the assignment reach out to   [nikhil@callprep.io](user@example.com)